If a high hedge on someone else's land is affecting the enjoyment of your property, you can apply for an investigation to be carried out.

 High hedge investigations

-- have contacted your neighbour within a few weeks of asking us to intervene
+- contact your neighbour within a few weeks of asking us to intervene

-- write a polite letter to the hedge owner/grower a few weeks before you intend to ask us to use the High Hedges legislation
+- write a polite letter to the hedge owner a few weeks before you intend to ask us to take action

 - offer your neighbour the chance of mediation